sookinoby/sentiment-analysis2/README.md

 convnet = mx.sym.SoftmaxOutput(data=fc2_2, name='softmax')
 ```

 The only tricky thing is the 'conv_input_2' input layer.
-This layer reshapes the output from embedding layer into a format that is needed by convolution layer.
+This layer reshapes the output from the embedding layer into a format that is needed by the convolution layer.
 Everything else remains the same.
-This model can trained using model.fit function and various insights can be obtained.
+This model can be trained using model.fit function and various insights can be obtained.

 ## building the 'multiple convolution' model.

-This is similar to the previous model, except that we use convolution of different size 3,4,5 for developing a model based on 3-gram,4-gram,5-gram, then concatenates the output and then flatten the output.
-A maxpool layer is added to prevent overfitting.
+This is similar to the previous model, except that we use convolution of different sizes (3,4,5) for developing a model based on 3-gram,4-gram,5-gram, then concatenate and flatten the output.
+A maxpool layer is added to prevent over fitting.
 Below is the code in python

 ```
 # a model with convolution filters of 3,4,5 (3-gram,4-grams,5-grams)